 \subsection{Sobolev spaces on the torus $\setT^3$}

-We consider the solutions on the torus $\mathbb T^3$ using ordinary Sobolev spaces $H^m$, as well as homogeneous Sobolev spaces $\mathbullet H^m$, where $m$ is a nonnegative integer (see e.g.~\cite[Chap~3.1]{taylor97 }, \cite[Chap.~5.10]{robinson2001 }).
-It is natural to represent a function on the torus by Fourier series and their norms by Fourier coefficients.
+We consider the solutions on the torus $\mathbb T^3$ using Sobolev spaces $H^m$ where $m$ is a nonnegative integer (see e.g.~\cite[Chap~3.1]{taylor97 }, \cite[Chap.~5.10]{robinson2001 }).
+It is natural to represent functions on the torus by Fourier series and their norms by Fourier coefficients.
 For a function $f$, its Fourier series is given by

 where